In some cases, we earn commissions from affiliate links in our posts. As an Amazon Associate, we earn from qualifying purchases.

 Walkers Crisps – If you've ever browsed the snack section of a shop in the UK, you quickly realized that they have an entirely different set of flavors from what you've seen in the US.
 Some of the popular flavors include prawn cocktail, Marmite, beef and onion, cheese and onion, salt and vinegar, smoky bacon, Worcestershire sauce, pickled onion, and tomato ketchup.

 - Walkers Roast Chicken Crisps

 - Walkers Worcestershire Sauce Crisps

-KP Hula Hoops – KP Hula Hoops are sort of like if you crossed Bugles with calamari rings.
-They're made of potatoes and formed into short, hollow cylinders.
+KP Hula Hoops – KP Hula Hoops are made of potatoes and formed into short, hollow cylinders.
 This makes for a fun shape to eat, and you often find that a bit of extra seasoning has settled into the interior portion of the rings.
 You can find KP Hula Hoops in flavors like BBQ Beef, Cheese & Onion, Original, Salt & Vinegar, Roast Chicken, Smoky Bacon, and Sweet Chili.

 Guinness Crisps – Unlike many of the treats on this list, Guinness Crisps are suitable for both vegetarians AND vegans.
 In a land of so many baked goods made with real butter, that's definitely worth noting.
 Guinness crisps are exactly what they sound like – potato crisps designed to taste like Guinness beer.
 This is an Irish treat, but of course we cover anything within the British Isles, so it's close enough for us to add it to our list of British snacks.
 In addition to the original Guinness flavor, they also come in Rich Beef Chili flavor.